Our roots can be traced all the way to South Africa…

-Virgin Holidays is BCoEC’s lead business partner.
-A responsible business and the UK’s leading long-haul tour operator, Virgin Holidays supports the Caribbean – a destination that their customers have fallen in love with over the years, through their support of BCoEC and its entrepreneurs.
+Virgin Holidays is Branson Centre’s lead business partner.
+A responsible business and the UK’s leading long-haul tour operator, Virgin Holidays invests much needed resources in the Caribbean – a destination their customers have fallen in love with over the years – through their support of Branson Centre Caribbean and its entrepreneurs.

-The partnership between Virgin Unite and Virgin Holidays demonstrates how a shared goal to create something unique that will provide Caribbean entrepreneurs with access to life-changing opportunities can transform lives and businesses in the region.
+The collaboration between Virgin Unite and Virgin Holidays demonstrates how a shared goal to create life-changing opportunities can transform lives around the globe.